rahul-thakoor/blog/content/post/increasing-rust-reach-experience.md

     - Making themes for mdbook
 3. Contribute in the Community Team[^21] and Rustbridge[^22] and build a Rust community in my country
 4. Understand ownership better and learn advanced topics like Macros, Concurrency, Smart Pointers and more

+And yes, I am looking forward to attending Rust Belt Rust 2018 in Ann Arbor, Michigan and finally meet some fellow _rustaceans_ in person.

 There is so much to learn and I, for one am eager to discover what lies ahead.